 An extensive database of both animal and human studies on the safety of phytosterol esters was examined during consideration of Application A410.
 The animal studies indicate that free phytosterols and phytosterol esters are poorly absorbed from the gastrointestinal tract, have low toxicity, are not genotoxic, and have no effect on reproductive parameters.
 There was also no evidence of oestrogenic activity in both in vitro and in vivo studies.
-Excretion is through the bowel both as free phytosterols and as phytosterol esters.
-The human studies provide evidence of reduced cholesterol absorption resulting in lower plasma cholesterol levels following ingestion of up to 3.3 g/day in short term studies, and ingestion of 1.6 g/day (calculated as free phytosterols) in a 1-year study.
+Excretion is through the bowel both as free phytosterol absorption resulting in lower plasma cholesterol levels following ingestion of up to 3.3 g/day in short term studies, and ingestion of 1.6 g/day (calculated as free phytosterols) in a 1-year study.
 There was no evidence of adverse health effects in these studies, but the reduction in the levels of plasma β -carotene (a precursor for the synthesis of vitamin A) raised a potential concern regarding higher levels of phytosterol intake, particularly for groups that may be at risk of vitamin deficiency such as children or lactating women.